ThiagoxxLive/OpenOSD/README.md

 # Finally

-Feel freek to contribute! :)
+Feel free to contribute! :)